doodeck/bikeshistory/README.md

 ```
 This policy is of course granting too much rights (all Lambda and all DynamoDB operations/resources), but since this function is executed internally, from the context of authorized user, there is no risk of misuse.

+Note, there is a script create-function.sh, which is creating the function.
+However, it assumes that the necessary AWS role has already been created and must be specified on the command line.

 ## The Frontend